UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Tracer_define.rst

    INTEGER, PUBLIC, PARAMETER ::   jpmyt2 = jp_lm + 2     !: 1st MY_TRC tracer

 The example above set user defined tracer as :kbd:`.TRUE.` and claimed two tracers with index :kbd:`jpmyt1` and :kbd:`jpmyt2`.
-So during the simulation, the first tracer is indexed as: :kbd:`trn(lon, lat, dep, jpmyt1)`. :kbd:`MY_TRC` scripts explained that they were designed for "passive tracers".
+So during the simulation, the first tracer can be indexed as: :kbd:`trn(lon, lat, dep, jpmyt1)`.

 :file:`trcsms_my_trc.F90`::